The History of the British Magical Society

 These awards are presented at the Annual Dinner, always a highlight of the year.
 For many years it was held at Penns Hall Hotel, Sutton Coldfield, but in recent years has been held at Tally Ho Banqueting Centre, Edgbaston, Birmingham where members and guests enjoy a meal, speeches, presentations and top-line cabaret.

-Other popular activities are the 'At Homes' where parties of 50-60 people are entertained by members to a full evening of magical entertainment, with close-up magic at tables and finishing with a cabaret.
+Other popular activities are ‘At Homes’, fund-raising for organisations where groups of people are entertained by members to a full evening of magical entertainment, with close-up magic at tables and finishing with a cabaret.